-Individual Pension Plans have the highest costs on the pension product market in Italy.
-The charges applied to PIPs were 1.8% for long-term subscribers in 2017.
+Individual Pension Plans (PIP) have the highest costs on the pension product market in Italy.
+The charges applied to PIPs were 1.8% for long-term subscribers in 2018.

-The performance of the PIPs differs according to type.
-With-profits policies have a comparable performance to closed funds, while unit-linked PIPs have a lower average return on the market comparable to open funds.
-However, performances are highly volatile, potentially associated with the relative short timeframe considered, in fact corresponding to the financial crisis years.
+The performance of the PIPs depends on the type of contracts.
+With-profits policies have a comparable performance to contractual pension funds, while unit-linked PIPs have a lower average return on the market comparable to open pension funds.

+However, performances are highly volatile, potentially associated with the relatively short timeframe considered, in fact corresponding to the financial crisis years.
 Moreover, given the shorter timeframe, the high variability could lead to misleading conclusions.
-In 2017, the returns of unit-linked PIPs were lower compared to 2015 and 2016, and they were slightly higher to those of with-profit PIPs.
+In 2018, the returns of unit-linked PIPs decreased once again and was even negative at -7.6%.